hartenthaler/german-chancellors-presidents/README.md

 If you'd like to contribute to this module, great!
 You can contribute by

-- Contributing historical facts - those are defined as a GEDCOM record; make you familiar with the structure of existing data (see module.php); change existing or add new data; test it; [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues), then you can link your pull request.
+- Contributing historical facts: make you familiar with the structure of the csv file; change existing or add new data; test it; [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues), then you can link your pull request.
-- Contributing code - check out the issues for things that need attention.
+- Contributing code: check out the issues for things that need attention.
 If you have changes you want to make not listed in an [issue](https://github.com/hartenthaler/german-chancellors-presidents/issues), please create one, then you can link your pull request.
-- Testing - it's all manual currently, please [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues) for any bugs you find.
+- Testing: it's all manual currently, please [create an issue](https://github.com/hartenthaler/german-chancellors-presidents/issues) for any bugs you find.

 <a name="license"></a>
 ## License

-* Copyright (C) 2023 Hermann Hartenthaler
+* Copyright (C) 2025 Hermann Hartenthaler
-* Derived from **webtrees** - Copyright 2023 webtrees development team.
+* Derived from **webtrees** - Copyright 2025 webtrees development team.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by